guixnzz777/Movie-Recommender/README.md

 # Movie-Recommender
 A project made at p5.js platform.
-You can know the erfect movie according to your age and your tastes in film genres!
+You can know the perfect movie according to your age and your tastes in film genres!